 - Green vegetables

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of betacarotene and vitamin E and has acknowledged the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind beta-carotene and vitamin E and has acknowledged the following claims:

-- Contributes to the maintenance of normal skin and sucous membranes
+- Contributes to the maintenance of normal skin and mucous membranes

 - Contributes to the maintenance of normal vision